jongio/vscodespaces/vscodespaces/reference/configuring.md

 For this reason we mount a local SSD drive to the `/tmp` folder inside the container.
 Any operation performed in this folder will be not be persisted across suspend/resume sessions, but it will get much faster I/O performance.
 The exact IOPS for the `/tmp` directory depends on the Codespace SKU.

-This mount is applied by default in possible configuration scenarios.
+This mount is applied by default in all configuration scenarios.

 It can be disabled applying the following to the **devcontainer.json** file: